rucesocial/GptPcAccess/README.md

 ## Step 1: Download and Run the Python Code

-- Download the Python code provided in the 'xxxx' section of this repository.
+- Download the Python code provided in the [Python](https://github.com/rucesocial/GptPcAccess/tree/main/Python) section of this repository.
 - Ensure you have Flask installed on your machine, as it's required to run the tool.
 - Run the Python code.
 This will start listening on port 5000.